Mohsnmonji/mohsnmonji.github.io/_pages/front.md

   <!-- Description -->
 <p style="font-size:18px; color:#333; text-align:justify; line-height:1.8; margin:20px 0;">
-  I am a Bakhtiari scholar, Indigenous to the zagros Mountains.
+  I am a Bakhtiari scholar, Indigenous to the Zagros Mountains.
 My research lies at the intersections of critical Indigenous studies, Black femimist thought, and the sociology of well-being.
 In particular, I am interested in the ways in which historical and ongoing systems of inequality — such as racial capitalism and settler colonialism — shape life chances and well-being in settler colonial contexts.
 </p>

   <!-- Button -->